 - Does quota-based fisheries management end ‘the race to fish’?

 Although the ideas and philosophies underlying environmental and resource economics are fascinating in themselves, I try to focus on those ideas which I believe have the best potential for improving environments or human welfare.

 I completed an M.Sc (Agricultural and Resource Economics) at the University of Alberta, Canada, and a B.A (Economics) and B.Sc (Ecology, Environmental Geosciences) from the University of Adelaide, Australia.

-I worked for 5 years (part and full time) at the Policy and Economic Research Unit of the CSIRO (Australia’s National Research Agency), on land use, water and climate change.
+I worked for 5 years, part and then full time, at the Policy and Economic Research Unit of the CSIRO (Australia’s National Research Agency), on land use, water and climate change topics.
 I subsequently taught undergraduate natural resource economics, and worked on projects for the UN Food and Agriculture Organization and the Solomon Islands Chamber of Commerce.

 I have fieldwork and research experience in Tanzania (forest conservation program design), Mexico (community forest management), India (roads and forest transitions), West Africa (water-related poverty), the Solomon Islands (social and environmental impacts of the tourism industry) and Southern Australia (land use change and water management).